 Ensures that students are able to use and/or operate equipment in a safe manner.

-Ensures that he/she has completed and understood the basic safety training required for the program.
+Ensures that they have completed and understood the basic safety training required for the program.

-Ensure that he/she has had proper education regarding the safe use/operation of equipment prior to its use.
+Ensure that they have had proper education regarding the safe use/operation of equipment prior to its use.

 |Safety in the Paramedic Lab|

-Recognizes his/her own responsibility for personal safety and assumes accountability for his/her own actions.
+Recognizes their own responsibility for personal safety and assumes accountability for their own actions.

-Consults with staff or faculty in situations in which he/she is unsure of the appropriate safety considerations.
+Consults with staff or Faculty in situations in which they are unsure of the appropriate safety considerations.

-Report to a college employee any potential hazard or situation which he/she perceives to be unsafe.
+Report to a College employee any potential hazard or situation which they perceive to be unsafe.

-Will not use or operate any equipment on which he/she has not been trained or which he/she is unsure about safe operation.
+Will not use or operate any equipment on which they have not been trained or which they are unsure about safe operation.

-Follows up appropriately on any report of a hazardous situation given to him/her by a student, rectifying it if this is within the scope of knowledge and training of the professor.
+Follows up appropriately on any report of a hazardous situation given to them by a student, rectifying it if this is within the scope of knowledge and training of the instructor.

-Reports to the Chair / Lab Manager any potential hazard or unsafe situation which he/she is unable to rectify.
+Reports to the Chair / Lab Manager any potential hazard or unsafe situation which they are unable to rectify.

-Provides Chair / Lab Manager with information about the hazard or situation and action taken by the professor.
+Provides Chair / Lab Manager with information about the hazard or situation and action taken by the instructor.

 Follows safety procedures and regulations as outlined for the Paramedic Lab and questions those he/she does not understand.

-Consults with staff in situations in which he/she is unsure of the appropriate safety considerations.
+Consults with staff in situations in which they are unsure of the appropriate safety considerations.

-Recognizes his/her own responsibility for personal safety and assumes accountability for his/her own actions.
+Recognizes their own responsibility for personal safety and assumes accountability for their own actions.